jjmedinaariza/modelling_book/docs/05-inference.md

 set.seed(100)
 ```

-We are going to generate an object with skewed data.
+We are going to generate a large object (100,000 cases) with skewed data.
 We often work with severely skewed data in criminology.
-For generating this type of data I am going to use the `rnbinom()` for something called negative binomial distributions, which is a discrete probability distribution often use as a model for counts.
+For generating this type of data I am going to use the `rnbinom()` function for something called negative binomial distributions, which is a discrete probability distribution often use as a model for counts.

 ```r